-The Company has agreed to purchase 2,500,000 ordinary shares for a subscription price of £.02 (two pence) a share.
-The total cost of the subscription was £50,000 or \$73,958 USD.
-Within ninety days of the subscription date, the Company can purchase an additional 2,500,000 shares at the same subscription price in British pounds.
+The Company has agreed to purchase 2,500,000 ordinary shares for a subscription price of \$.02 (two pence) a share.
+The total cost of the subscription was \$50,000 or \$73,958, USD.
+Within ninety days of the subscription date, the Company could purchase an additional 2,500,000 shares at the same subscription price in British pounds.
+The ninety day period has lapsed with the Company not purchasing any additional shares.